-2S.
-The head of each governmental body must annually submit to the Human Rights Commission a report stating in relation to the governmental body-
+27. The head of each governmental body must annually submit to the Human Rights Commission a report stating in relation to the governmental body-

-- (a) the number of requests for access received; - (b) the number of requests for access granted in full; - (c) the number of requests for access granted pursuant to section 45; - (d) the number of requests for access refused in full and refused partially, the number of times each provision of this Act relied on to refuse access was in~'eked to justify refusal in full and partial refusal; - (e) the number of requests for correction and the number of cases in which a correction was made: - (f) the number of cases in which the periods stipulated in sections 20(1) and 53(5), respectively, were extended in terms of section 22(1) and section 53(3), read with section 53(4), respectively;
+(a) the number of requests for access received;

-- (g) the number of urgent request applications and urgent appeal applications made and the number of cases in which the application was granted; - (h) the number of internal appeals lodged with the head of the body and the number of cases in which, as a result of an internal appeal, access was given to a record or a part thereof or a correction of inaccurate personal information was made; - (i) the number of internal appeals which were lodged on the ground that a request for access or for correction was deemed to have been refused in terms of section 23; - (j) the number of applications to a High Court which were lodged on the ground that an internal appeal was deemed to have been dismissed in terms of section 70(5); and - (k) such other matters as maybe prescribed.
+- (b) the number of requests for access granted in full; - (c) the number of requests for access granted in terms of section 44; - (d) the number of requests for access refused in full and refused partially and the number of times each provision of this Act relied on to refuse access was invoked to justify refusal in full and partial refusal; - (e) the number of requests for correction and the number of cases in which a correction was made; - (f) the number of cases in which the periods stipulated in sections 19(1) and 52(7), respectively, were extended in terms of section 21(1) and that section, read with section 52(6), respectively; - (g) the number of urgent request applications and urgent appeal applications made and the number of cases in which those applications were granted; - (h) the number of internal appeals lodged with the head of the body and the number of cases in which, as a result of an internal appeal, access was given to a record or a part thereof or a correction of inaccurate personal information 15 was made; - (i) the number of internal appeals which were lodged on the ground that- - (i) a request for access was regarded to have been refused in terms of section 22; and - (ii) a request for correction was regarded to have been refused in terms of 20 section 52(8); - (j) the number of applications to a High Court which were lodged on the ground that an internal appeal was regarded to have been dismissed in terms of section 70(7); and - (k) such other matters as may be prescribed.